Industry Alignment

 The Industry Advisory Council (IAC) is a pan-industry body comprising of five representatives each from Zespri, NZKGI, and registered suppliers.
 It acts in the best interest of the kiwifruit industry as a whole and is tasked with considering significant pan-industry issues, including strategic industry policy, governance and structure, and provides recommendations to the Zespri Board and other industry groups.

-Some of its scope includes reviewing matters previously dealt with by ISG, approving amendments to the Loyalty Agreement, approving variations and negotiations in the Supply Agreement, as well as reviewing the Enduring Funding Agreement and Zespri Segment Allocation Manual.
+The IAC reviews any matter previously dealt with by the Industry Supply Group (ISG) and approves amendments to the Loyalty Agreement and Supply Agreement.
+It also reviews the Enduring Funding Agreement and Zespri Segment Allocation Manual.

 Decision making process: